-For example, some of the best places are Canada, Australia, the United Kingdom and New Zealand.
-As long as homeschooling is allowed in the country in which you live and you follow the relevant rules, there is nothing standing in your way of educating your children at home.
-In fact, in the case of Sweden, for example, the education authority's argument in favor of a very strict regulation of homeschooling is based on the right of children to have professional teachers teach them an objective, science-based curriculum.
+During the late 19th and early 20th centuries, public education systems were first established in Western countries and then around the world.
+These systems came with their own truancy laws that made public school attendance compulsory.
+There are several countries where it is relatively easy to homeschool your children.
+Many of these places are English-speaking countries such as Canada, Australia, the United Kingdom and New Zealand.
+As long as homeschooling is allowed in the country in which you live and you follow the relevant rules, there should be no obstacles to educating your children at home.
+In Sweden, for example, the education authority's argument in favor of a very strict regulation of homeschooling is based on the right of children to have professional teachers teach them an objective, science-based curriculum.

 Some countries have no formal legal restrictions against homeschooling, but they are virtually non-existent due to social norms or other circumstances.
 In Israel, religious schools prevail and religious motives are a major factor in homeschooling decisions.
 However, no new laws have been passed to regulate this issue.
 In Spain, homeschooling is in a kind of time vacuum due to a lack of regulation.
 In the UK, a study has shown that homeschooling increased by 130% in just a few years.
 Students who do not attend school will find as much acceptance here as more traditional students who study at home.
 In Germany, homeschooling has been banned entirely by the Federal Supreme Court.